Welcome to Brithdir Mawr Community

 Click here to read more about The Gardens

-By not leaving things on standby, and using big things only when there is surplus power, each of us only consumes 1/20th of the electricity that the 'average' person uses each day.
+By not leaving things on standby, and using big things only when there is surplus power, each of us only consumes a fraction of the electricity that the 'average' person uses each day.
 (That makes it much easier to generate enough for our needs.)

 For heating the houses, and domestic hot water, we have solar water heaters, and wood-fired boilers.
 We use a lot of wood a year - the wood is from coppice woods and woodland maintainance, so it is endlessly renewable and nearly carbon-neutral.